Kyle Shaw, DVM

 Dr. Rushing’s alma mater is the University of California, Davis where she earned her Doctorate in Veterinary Medicine in 1993.
 She worked for a day practice in Southern California for nine years before moving to Arkansas in July of 2001.
 She began working at AESC in November 2001, and her favorite part of emergency veterinary medicine is working on critical cases.
-Dr. Rushing shares her home with a small herd of English Springer Spaniels, two cats, and a husband.
+Dr. Rushing shares her home with a small herd of English Springer Spaniels and a husband.
 In her free time, she loves to train and show her English Springer Spaniels.

 Stephanie Rainbolt, DVM

 Dr. Rainbolt grew up moving between the Midwest and the South, with a variety of animals, particularly dogs, keeping her company.
 After graduating from high school in South Dakota, she attended the University of Arkansas for both her Bachelor’s and Master’s degrees in Animal Science.
 Working closely with local veterinarians to care for the horses at the Dorothy King Equine Pavilion, along with her graduate work on equine parasites, cemented her plans to attend veterinary school.
 Dr. Rainbolt moved to Kansas with her husband and daughter to attend Kansas State University College of Veterinary Medicine.
 While at Kansas State, she developed a love for pathology and shelter medicine.
 Her family gathered some more pets while in KS, then moved back to NWA to a gorgeous acreage near Devil’s Den State Park.
 She spends her downtime with her great husband and two fantastic kids, along with dogs, cats, horses, sheep, and even a pet alpaca.
 She also loves to run and hike the great spaces that NWA has to offer.
 Dr. Rainbolt has recently joined the AESC team and has a passion for surgery and helping pets and their people during what can be a stressful time.